Zeo-shark/Tensorflow-on-Android-for-Activity-Recognition--with-LSTMs/README.md

-# TensorFlow on Android for Human Activity Recognition with LSTMs
+# Android App for Human Activity Recognition with LSTMs using TfLite

 Full explanation can be found in [this blog post](https://www.curiousily.com/posts/human-activity-recognition-using-lstms-on-android/).
 The source code is compatible with TensorFlow 1.1